We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Pimples are not an indicator of poor hygiene, and a pimple on the lip is not usually a cause for concern.
 As with pimples on other parts of the body, people should refrain from popping a pimple on their lip because this may cause it to become infected or leave a scar.

-In this article, we will look at ways to get rid of pimples on the lips.
+This article examines ways to get rid of pimples on the lips.
 We also provide advice on how to prevent them and when to consult a dermatologist.

 Typically, a lip pimple will not require medical treatment.

-For this reason, there is little research into medical treatments that specifically target lip pimples.
+Therefore, there is little research into medical treatments that specifically target lip pimples.
 However, some treatments that address pimples on other body parts may be useful on the lip.